Medically reviewed by Drugs.com. Last updated on Sep 4, 2023.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-The following additional local adverse reactions have been reported with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
-These reactions are: irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infection, striae, and miliaria.
+Postmarketing reports for local adverse reactions to topical corticosteroids include irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, secondary infection, striae, and miliaria.
+These adverse reactions may occur more frequently with the use of occlusive dressings.

 Teratogenic Effects Pregnancy Category C: